KBMaglalang/scheduler/README.md

 Using the latest tools and techniques, we build and test a React application that allows users to book and cancel interviews.

+# Technical Specifications

+- React
+- Webpack, Babel
+- Axios, WebSockets
+- Axios
+- Storybook, Webpack Dev Server, Jest, Testing Library
+- The Scheduler client application created using Create React App.
+Express is the basis for the Scheduler API server application.
+- Both servers run concurrently; requests are proxied from the Webpack development server to the API server.

 # Screenshots

 !['Homepage View'](docs/homepage.png)